ariskoumis/astroloeats/README.md

 ## Usage
-AstroloEats is currently hosted on Expo
+AstroloEats is currently hosted on Expo!

+[Click here](https://expo.io/@ariskoumis/astroloeats) to access the app.

 ## Built with Expo